Starfall Galaxy; Boundless Skies

 The galaxy is home to countless species and factions that have evolved over millennia into an ever-shifting maze of rivalries, alliances, rebellions, and treaties.
 Some have been here since immemorial, while others are more recent arrivals, whether they migrated from faraway reaches or sprang unannounced from a wormhole.

 The galaxy is vast, and much of it remains uncharted.
-Yet, a trade, travel, and communication network has been established through advanced technology and enterprising travelers, reaching through countless worlds.
+Yet, through advanced technology and enterprising travelers, a trade, travel, and communication network has been established, reaching countless worlds.
 As a result of this network, the galaxy is commonly understood as being split into three broadly concentric zones: the Inner Sphere, the Outer Sphere, and the Frontier.

 The Inner Sphere

-This is the galactic core, home to prosperous civilizations and planet-spanning city-states.
+The galactic core, once a bastion of prosperity, now outwardly projects order but secretly battles decay.
 The law of the Council binds it and is a hub of trade, industry, culture, and knowledge.
-Despite its wealth, poverty and inequality exist, and conflict simmers beneath the surface.
+Despite its wealth, beneath the surface, poverty and inequality simmer, and subtle planar influences from the Rift's depths begin to take root.

 The Outer Sphere